What I Value

 If you are planning on having photos taken in more than one location, I would recommend keeping it to no more than 2 spots.
 Do remember that the grounds around your reception venue may also provide fantastic photographic opportunity.

-The best timing for photos would be about 1.5 hours before and 30 mins after the sun sets.
+The best timing for photos would be between 1.5 hours before and 30 mins after the sun sets.

-It is therefore best to plan your reception entrance slightly later so that you can make the most of Darwin's iconic sunsets!
+It is therefore best to plan your reception entrance slightly later so that you can make the most of the gorgeous light or as photographers call it, the GOLDEN HOUR!

 It is important to let me know the flow of events as well as a general layout of the venue.
 This will allow me to plan where to place light stands if necessary